The AI Digital Signage Reality Check: What Actually Works vs. What’s Just Marketing Hype

 All this data feeds into machine learning systems that get smarter with use.
 The more they see, the better they perform.

-AI isn’t just about automation—it’s about better communication.
-Here’s how it plays out:
+AI isn’t just about automation, it’s about better communication.
+Here’s how it plays out in practice:

 Personalized Content, On the Spot